The Sovereign UX Codex

 Challenge Type: Design Paradox

-Violated Laws: Reflection Precedes Action, Law of Return
+Violated Laws: Law of Reflection, Law of Return

-Refinement Direction: Define emotional overmirroring.
-Design detox protocols may be needed to restore human sovereignty over system validation.
+Refinement Direction: Define thresholds for over-mirroring.
+Add detox protocols to restore sovereignty over system validation.

 Challenge Type: Structural Paradox